 Virtual network traffic routing

 Learn about how Azure routes traffic between Azure, on-premises, and Internet resources.
 Azure automatically creates a route table for each subnet within an Azure virtual network and adds system default routes to the table.
 To learn more about virtual networks and subnets, see Virtual network overview.
-You can override some of Azure's system routes with custom routes, and add additional custom routes to route tables.
+You can override some of Azure's system routes with custom routes, and add more custom routes to route tables.
 Azure routes outbound traffic from a subnet based on the routes in a subnet's route table.

 Azure automatically creates system routes and assigns the routes to each subnet in a virtual network.
 You can't create system routes, nor can you remove system routes, but you can override some system routes with custom routes.
-Azure creates default system routes for each subnet, and adds additional optional default routes to specific subnets, or every subnet, when you use specific Azure capabilities.
+Azure creates default system routes for each subnet, and adds more optional default routes to specific subnets, or every subnet, when you use specific Azure capabilities.

 Each route contains an address prefix and next hop type.
 When traffic leaving a subnet is sent to an IP address within the address prefix of a route, the route that contains the prefix is the route Azure uses.
 Learn more about how Azure selects a route when multiple routes contain the same prefixes, or overlapping prefixes.
 Whenever a virtual network is created, Azure automatically creates the following default system routes for each subnet within the virtual network: